preims21/SCDE_AIV_LOADER/README.md

 ## Using custom .aivjson files
 1. Create an Folder called "aiv" in the games install directory.
-2. Copy the .aivjson-Files you want to use into that directory The Files need to be named simmilar to the .aiv-Files of the original Stronghold Crusader (e.G. rat1.aivjson, jewel6.aivjson, wolf2.aivjson, etc.)
+2. Copy the .aivjson-Files you want to use into that directory.
+The Files need to be named simmilar to the .aiv-Files of the original Stronghold Crusader (e.G. rat1.aivjson, jewel6.aivjson, wolf2.aivjson, etc.)
 If the Mod cant find a file for a Castle requested by the game it will use the games hardcoded ones.